Clinical cancer prevention

 Consulting on cancer prevention

 Our team is more than happy to answer your questions on cancer prevention in a personal consulting at the Hubertus Wald Tumor Center – University Cancer Center.
-The service is directed to healthy people (= primary prevention), who would link to decrease their risk of developing cancer.
-For all patients, who already have cancer (= tertiary prevention), we offer an individual consulting, which includes all possibilities of reducing the risk for developing a relapse or a further disease.

 At the appointment we kindly ask you to fill in a short survey about your personal information, occupation, life style and cancer history in your family.
 Afterwards there will be an approx. 30 min consulting with recommendations on how you can reduce your individual cancer risk and which early detection methods and self-investigations are regularly useful to you.
 You will also receive a check list with the most important recommendations summed up for you.
 If applicable for your situation, we will advise you to further consulting or medical check-ups for first, second or tertiary cancer prevention.